TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 !!! note
     Some information on this page may be inaccurate.
 Take it with a pinch of salt.

-Up until this point, I explained the default behavior of the server authority system on all `Part`s and characters.
-However, this default behavior can be changed.
-For example, it is possible to exclude certain `Part`s and characters from this system, so the network ownership system can be used instead.
-And this is the service allowing you to do exactly that.
-It is made out of methods and events that allows you to manually configure certain parts of the server authority system.
+In the previous pages, I've explained the default behavior of the Server Authority system.
+While this behavior is mostly sufficient, there are cases where you might need more control.
+For example, what if you want to opt-out of the prediction system manually on certain `Part`s?
+Or another example, what if you want to get a list of all currently predicted `Instance`s?

+Fortunately, in the Server Authority system, there exists new services and `Instance`s allowing you to control the system much better than ever before.

+# AuroraService

+This is the first new main service in Server Authority, where you're allowed to manually configure the prediction and physics.
+Its methods and events are listed below.

 ## Methods